Blackbuck National Park, Velavadar

-Blackbuck National Park is a national park in India located at Velavadar in the Bhavnagar District of Gujarat state, India.

-Established in 1976 in the Bhal region of Saurashtra, the park is located around 42 km from the district headquarters city of Bhavnagar.
-Hugging the coasts of the Gulf of Khambhat on the south, it is spread over an area of 34.08 km^{2}, which was primarily a "vidi" (grassland) of the maharaja of the princely state of Bhavnagar for hunting the blackbucks with his famous hunting cheetahs.
-On the northern side, it is surrounded by wastelands and agriculture fields.
-The national park has been classified as 4B Gujarat-Rajwada biotic province of semi-arid bio-geographical zone.
+Blackbuck National Park is a national park in the Bhavnagar District of Gujarat in India.
+It was established in 1976 in the Bhal region of Saurashtra.
+Hugging the coasts of the Gulf of Khambhat in the south, it is spread over an area of 34.08 km2, which was primarily a grassland for hunting the blackbuck.
+In the north, it is surrounded by wastelands and cropfields.
+It has been classified as 4B Gujarat-Rajwada biotic province of semi-arid bio-geographical zone.

-Flat land, dry grasses and herds of antelope have always attracted visitors to this park which has a grassland ecosystem.
-Successful conservation programs for the blackbuck, wolf and lesser florican (a bustard) are ongoing.
-Considered to be an endemic Indian species, the lesser florican, which once lived throughout the country, has become endangered in recent decades.
-Today, the largest population is in this park.
-Local wolf numbers are increasing, as are striped hyena, with sightings quite frequent during daylight in winter 2012-2013.
+Conservation programs for the blackbuck, wolf, and lesser florican are ongoing.